rebekahanne/Myopia_dynamic_spatial_games/README.md

 # Experiment Code

 The computer game was developed in Matlab and uses the [GUI Layout Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox) (version 2.3.4), which is available through the Matlab File Exchange.
+This toolbox needs to be installed before running either the calculator or main console software.
+The game also uses [export_fig](https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig), which is available in the Experiment folder.

+To run the calculator, run ```calculator.m``` in ```Experiment/Calculator```.
+To run the main console, run ```main.m``` in ```Experiment/Main Console```.

 ## References
 * Brinkhoff, T. (2002).
 A framework for generating network-based moving objects.
 GeoInformatica, 6(2):153–180.